hres/formulary/process/SOP.md

 9.  `git checkout folder_reorg` Switch to `folder_reorg` branch.

-10. Create new folder with date as folder name in `~/Pre-check` and subfolder (This step can be done with user interface or at command line)

-*In Command line*
+10. Move files from the directory in which they’re generated to the expected location within the repository (see command line instructions below).
+Either the command line or the RStudio user interface can be used.

+*At the command line*

+(alter the path to the formulary repository if necessary)

     mkdir ~/formulary/Pre-check/{date of generation}
     mkdir ~/formulary/Pre-check/{date of generation}/{date of generation}_from_{previous release date}